crossplane/crossplane/docs/reference/composition.md

 * string transform type `Convert`, accepts one of `ToUpper`, `ToLower`, `ToBase64`, `FromBase64`.
 * string transform type `TrimPrefix`, accepts a string to be trimmed from the beginning of the input.
 * string transform type `TrimSuffix`, accepts a string to be trimmed from the end of the input.
+* string transform type `Regexp`, accepts a string for regexp to be applied to.

 ```yaml
 # If you omit the field type, by default type is set to `Format`